openmas-ai/openmas/docs/patterns.md

 ### Key Components

-SimpleMAS implements the Routing pattern with the following components:
+OpenMAS implements the Routing pattern with the following components:

 - `Router`: A class for defining routing rules and dispatching requests
 - `RoutingAgent`: A base agent class that includes routing capabilities